alexandrac1420/Aplicaciones_Distribuidas/README.md

 Date: 21/08/2024

 ### Summary
 This report outlines the unit tests conducted for the Simple Concurrent Web Server project.
 Each test aimed to validate specific functionalities and behaviors of the server under various conditions.
+The server was tested for its ability to handle REST-like services, serve static files, handle missing resources, and manage multiple concurrent connections.

 ### Tests Conducted

 1. **Test `testHelloServiceResponse`**
    - **Description**: Validates the server's ability to handle requests to the REST-like hello service.
-   - **Objective**: Ensure the server responds correctly with a greeting message when receiving GET requests at `/hello`.
+   - **Objective**: Ensure the server responds correctly with a greeting message when receiving GET requests at `/app/hello`.
-   - **Testing Scenario**: Clients simulate HTTP GET requests to `/hello`.
+   - **Testing Scenario**: Clients simulate HTTP GET requests to `/app/hello?name=World`.
-   - **Expected Behavior**: The server should respond with `HTTP/1.1 200 OK` and the message "Hello, World!".
+   - **Expected Behavior**: The server should respond with `HTTP/1.1 200 OK` and a JSON message containing the greeting, such as `{"nombre": "World"}` and `Hola, World`.
-   - **Verification**: Confirms that all clients receive the correct response with the expected content.
+   - **Verification**: Confirms that the response contains the correct content, validating the server's processing of dynamic requests.

-2. **Test `testStaticFileRequest`**
+2. **Test `testLoadStaticFile`**
    - **Description**: Checks the server's capability to serve static files.
-   - **Objective**: Ensure that the server correctly serves files like `index.html` and images from the designated directory.
+   - **Objective**: Ensure that the server correctly serves files like `index.html` from the designated directory.
-   - **Testing Scenario**: Multiple clients request static files simultaneously.
+   - **Testing Scenario**: A client requests the `index.html` file from the server.
-   - **Expected Behavior**: The server should respond with `HTTP/1.1 200 OK`, the correct `Content-Type`, and the file content.
+   - **Expected Behavior**: The server should respond with `HTTP/1.1 200 OK` and the correct content of the `index.html` file.
-   - **Verification**: Validates that the file is served correctly to all requesting clients.
+   - **Verification**: Validates that the file is served correctly, ensuring the server can handle static file requests.

-3. **Test `test404NotFound`**
+3. **Test `testInvalidRequest`**
    - **Description**: Tests the server's behavior when a requested file does not exist.
    - **Objective**: Ensure the server responds with a `404 Not Found` status for non-existent resources.
-   - **Testing Scenario**: A client requests a file that is not present in the server's root directory.
+   - **Testing Scenario**: A client requests a file that is not present in the server's root directory, such as `nonexistentfile.html`.
    - **Expected Behavior**: The server should respond with `HTTP/1.1 404 Not Found` and an appropriate error message.
-   - **Verification**: Confirms that the server handles missing resources correctly.
+   - **Verification**: Confirms that the server handles missing resources correctly, maintaining proper HTTP status codes.

+4. **Test `testMultipleConnections`**
+   - **Description**: Evaluates the server's ability to handle multiple concurrent connections.
+   - **Objective**: Ensure the server can process multiple requests simultaneously without errors or significant performance degradation.
+   - **Testing Scenario**: Five clients simultaneously request the `index.html` file from the server.
+   - **Expected Behavior**: The server should respond with `HTTP/1.1 200 OK` and the correct content for each request, handling all connections efficiently.
+   - **Verification**: Confirms that the server maintains performance and correctness under concurrent load.

+### Conclusion
+The Simple Concurrent Web Server was rigorously tested across multiple scenarios to ensure it meets the expected behavior under various conditions.
+These tests validate the server's capability to handle dynamic and static content requests, manage errors gracefully, and support concurrent client connections.

 ## Built With